PrasannaL15/EmailSender/README.md

 - Uses an HTML template for email body personalization.
 - Attaches a PDF resume to each email.
 - Sends emails securely using an SMTP server with `.env` configuration.
+- **Email Preview**: Users can review the email content before sending.

 ## Prerequisites